pimoroni/picade-hat/README.md

 In order for your Pi to fully power down, you will need to add a script into `/lib/systemd/system-shutdown/`

-This script is provided in the `scripts` directory, so you can just:
+This script is provided for you, so you can just:

 ```
-sudo cp scripts/picade-hat-poweroff /lib/systemd/system-shutdown
+sudo cp daemon/lib/systemmd/system-shutdown/picade-hat-poweroff /lib/systemd/system-shutdown/
 ```

 And make sure it's executable with:

 ```
-sudo chmod +x /lib/systemd/system-shutdown
+sudo chmod +x /lib/systemd/system-shutdown/picade-hat-poweroff
 ```

 ## Sound & Volume Control